 Isentropic Flow Calculator

-Our entropic flow calculator returns fluid properties for an isentropic flow process.
+Our isentropic flow calculator returns fluid properties for an isentropic flow process.
 This isentropic flow process forms the basis of compressible flow and gas dynamics that contribute to the development of several cutting-edge technologies like jet engines, isentropic flow through nozzles in a rocket, and turbines.
-These machines and flow conditions are critical to achieving sufficient thrust for human flight, in the atmosphere, or escape velocity for space travel.
+These machines and flow conditions are critical to achieving sufficient thrust (refer thrust to weight ratio calculator) for human Flight, in the atmosphere, or escape velocity for space travel.
+Check out our space travel calculator to learn more.

 This calculator for compressible flow covers the condition (pressure, density, and temperature) of gas at different stages, such as static pressure, stagnation pressure, and critical flow properties.
 Read on to understand what is static pressure and how to calculate isentropic flow properties.